mlz-ictrl/nicos/doc/source/deviceapi.rst

       The loglevel for output from the device.
 This must be set to one of the loglevel constants.
 Default is ``info``.

+   .. parameter:: classes : list of strings

+      A list of all classes (and mixins) in the class tree of this device.
+      For example, for a `Moveable` device this includes ``'nicos.core.device.Device'``, ``'nicos.core.device.Readable'`` and
+      ``'nicos.core.device.Moveable'``.
+This is set automatically by NICOS and should not be configured in the setup.

+      The parameter is used for introspection e.g. by the GUI: it can decide which GUI elements to offer for this device depending on its base classes.

    .. rubric:: Protected members

    These protected members are of interest when implementing device classes: